-Knowing how to sort range using VBA in Excel is time and effort-saving in our daily calculations.
-Although Excel provides a sorting facility by default.
-By using the Range.Sort method, we get access to several parameters to sort a dataset with more options than usual.
+Knowing how to sort range using VBA in Excel saves time and effort in our daily calculations.
+Although Excel provides a sorting facility by default, using the Range.Sort method provides access to several useful additional parameters to sort a dataset.

 Introduction to the Range.Sort Statement in Excel VBA